Creatiwity/witycms-doc/teams.md

 # Team

-The "**Team**" application allows you to create profiles members for your team.
+The **Team** application allows you to create profiles members for your team.

 ## Members listing